Hundred End

 Hundred End is a coastal hamlet in West Lancashire, England.
 It is 2 miles east of the larger village of Banks and 2 miles west of the larger village of Hesketh Bank.

 It is administered by the West Lancashire District Council and North Meols parish council.
 It falls in the South Ribble parliamentary constituency.

 History

 Hundred End railway station was previously a stop on the West Lancashire Railway, fully opened in 1878, which ran between Southport and Preston, carrying both passengers and cargo from the fields of the area to be sold at town markets.

 Low passenger numbers later led to the railway's decline and its closure was assured by the Beeching Axe in 1964.
 The station house has since been demolished but the train track can be followed along a footpath that stretches towards Banks.

-Etymology
+Toponymy

 The hamlet is called Hundred End because it was situated on the boundary between the two hundreds of West Derby and Leyland.